 Within financial counseling and planning, students have the opportunity to complete many hands-on opportunities that prepare graduates to succeed in the workforce.
-Students use the latest industry software and technology, complete an internship, and compete in the American Express Financial Planning Invitational; many students also join the Purdue Collegiate Financial Planning Club.
-The Department of Consumer Science also hosts 2 career fairs each year drawing more than 100 employers to campus.
+Students use the latest industry software and technology, complete an internship, and compete in case study competitions; many students also join the Purdue Collegiate Financial Planning Club.
+The Department of Consumer Science hosts a career fair each year, drawing more than 60 employers to campus.

 The coursework for the financial counseling and planning major includes accounting, communication, consumer behavior, economics, employee benefits, estate planning, investments, leadership, marketing, mathematics, personal finance, retirement planning, statistics, and tax law.

 Watch this video is learn more about the Department of Consumer Science.

 - Employee benefits administrator

 - Financial counselor

 - Financial planner